NULL-header/react-test-util/doc/develop/operation.md

 6. push to the repository
 7. post the Pull request
 8. be reviewed the code
-9. merge the branch to origin branch
+9. merge the branch to original branch

 ## Issues